Aesgeroth/DeepSea/Mid Game Guide.md

 To get through the Labyrinth from the start, we're going to take the top left door, then top right, bottom left, top right, and finally bottom left.

 Once we're through, head to the altar on the left and put a gemstone weapon in each of the outer circles.
+You should have 6 gemstone weapons total, and just in case you missed any, here's a list to go back and farm them.

++300 dmg, level 80 tier boss in cave to the left of town 1 +1500 dmg, lvl 200 tier boss at the end of dragon palace (frost zone) +5000 dmg, Phase 1 wraith boss at the left edge of undead area (just outside town 1) +25k dmg, Phase 2 lizard boss in zombie region (to the left of town 3) 150k dmg, Phase 3 ghost boss in banshee region (above town 4) 500k dmg, Phase 4 frog boss (under earthworm region)

 Once that is done, walk into the middle circle with your hero to fuse them all into one.
 Grab your new weapon and it's back to farming.

+The wisps in Labyrinth are pretty beefy, so it's probably best to farm up to 200k before you start taking them on.
+Additionally, this will also let you test out each of the wisp drops as they fall to see if they're one of your tier items (assuming you don't know which you need).

+Killing a wisp in one room makes it respawn immediately in a random room inside the Labyrinth.
+The wisps can also respawn as numbered wisps instead of the basic black ones.
+These numbered wisps can drop awaken tier pieces, with a different number drop required depending on your class.
+For example, sharks (and whales) use the #7 wisp box drop.

+All wisps can drop eggs, which upgrades your stat item to +5.
+Don't worry too much about your stat item here yet, they will be much easier to farm after we get our final tier.

+# Note
+I will also have a separate topic covering the Labyrinth in more detail